codemagic-ci-cd/codemagic-docs/content/flutter/creating-workflows.md

 ---
-description: How to configure workflows in the Flutter UI
+description: How to configure workflows in the Flutter workflow editor
 title: Workflows
 weight: 2
 aliases: